 The Bad Meeting: A wasted afternoon when nothing actually gets done or decided.
 Could be that there are too many people who aren’t essential to the purpose and were invited for “political” reasons.
 Paying attention to someone reading PowerPoint slides might be beyond human endurance.

-And the distractions… the gravitational pull of your phone and the to-do list on your desk.
+And the distractions…the gravitational pull of your phone and the to-do list on your desk.
 The colleague waiting for you to be done with this meeting so you can have another one!
 According to MeetingKing, a provider of meeting organization tools, roughly 11 million business meetings take place every day in the United States.
-We’d like to make every single one of them worth the time and money invested by removing those distractions, for one thing.
+We’d like to make every single one of them worth the time and money invested by removing those distractions.

-If you are responsible for meeting management, Consider these suggestions for planning an efficient and effective meeting that your attendees will appreciate and actually look forward to.
-Here at MIT’s Endicott House we have hosted thousands of meetings.
+If you are responsible for meeting management, consider these suggestions for planning an efficient and effective meeting that your attendees will appreciate and actually look forward to.
+Here at MIT’s Endicott House, we have hosted thousands of meetings.
 We agree with the experts on what makes the difference between an OK meeting and a great one.
-Here are seven secrets to a satisfying assembly, large or small.
+Here are eight secrets to a satisfying assembly, large or small.

 Clearly define the purpose of the meeting.